Meaghan Mikkelson: Hockey Canada

-Named to 2014 Olympic roster for Canada.
-She made her Team Canada debut with the National Women's Team at the 2007 Fall Festival.
-Mikkelson appeared in her first IIHF World Women's Championship in 2008.
-In the gold medal game of the 2010 Four Nations Cup, Meaghan Mikkelson had a goal and an assist for Canada.
-With 1:49 left in the third period, Mikkelson scored to tie the game and force overtime.
+Mikkelson made her Team Canada debut with the National Women's Team at the 2007 Fall Festival.
+She appeared in her first IIHF World Women's Championship in 2008.
+In the gold medal game of the 2010 Four Nations Cup, she had a goal and an assist for Canada.
+With 1:49 left in the third period, she scored to tie the game and force overtime.